kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 In the alpha version of the Resource Manager applies drivers to manage resource allocations for Pods which use Resource Claims.
 The association to a driver happens through the already provided resourceclass mechanisms in DRA.
 The overall architecture consists of a manager component – the Resource Manager inside the container manager, a compute resource store – a component used to store the resource sets (cpusets, memory affinity configuration) for the pods handled via resource drivers or via CCI Manager.
 The CCI Manager keeps track of pods without claims (standard pods) in the resource store.
-In alpha version the cpusets of those pods are mapped to all avaialable cores.
+In alpha version the cpusets of those pods are mapped to all available cores.
 In the case of exclusive cores request the cpusets of the standard pods have to be adjusted to guarantee exclusivity.
 The CCI Manager is enabled via a feature gate.
-After turning on the feature gate all pod allocation requets for cpu and memory will be handled by the CCI Manager.
+After turning on the feature gate all pod allocation requests for cpu and memory will be handled by the CCI Manager.

 ![image](CCIArchAlpha.jpg)<br>